jlombardo/TicTacToeMaven/README.txt

 This is a Java/Mavenized version of the popular classic game Tic-Tac-Toe.
 It features a new, adjustable AI for the computer that let's you choose whether your (computer) opponent will be easy, smart or genius.
-At genius level you won't be able to beat the computer, but it can beat you if you're not careful.
+At genius level you won't be able to beat the computer unless you start by selecting the center cell, which gives you a statistical advantage, but it can still beat you if you're not careful.

 Any human player ("X") can challenge the computer ("0") to a game.
 Currently there is no way to change player ID or to use the game to challenge another human player.